About the Settlements

 The State of North Carolina, all 100 counties, and 47 municipalities have formally joined the settlements.
-North Carolina’s share of settlement funds are being distributed among state and local governments pursuant to the North Carolina Memorandum of Agreement on the use of opioid settlement funds.
+This 100% participation by counties and larger municipalities in the Wave One Settlements enabled the state and local governments to receive 100% of our collective share of the national settlement funds.
+North Carolina’s $750 million share of settlement funds are being distributed among state and local governments pursuant to the North Carolina Memorandum of Agreement on the use of opioid settlement funds.

 The first payments from these settlements were received by North Carolina’s state and local governments starting on May 31, 2022.
 Read the press release.
 The 2022-2023 state budget devotes the state government’s initial $14 million from these settlements to expanding various opioid abatement strategies and to providing support to local governments’ efforts to effectively spend the money they receive from the settlements.
 For more information, see pages 90-91 of the state budget.